-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on May 9, 2017: The notice of the annual meeting of stockholders, proxy statement, form of proxy card and the Sypris Solutions 2016 Annual Report to stockholders are available at www.sypris.com/proxymaterials.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on May 1, 2018: The notice of the annual meeting of stockholders, proxy statement, form of proxy card and the Sypris Solutions 2017 Annual Report on Form 10-K are available at www.sypris.com/proxymaterials.

-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼
+q IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. q